ecargin1/ecargin1.github.io/README.md

 ## Overview and Background

+### The OECD Approach

 <div style="display: flex; align-items: flex-start;">

   <div style="flex: 1; padding-right: 20px;">

-### The OECD Approach
-    <p>The OECD measures well-being across several categories, which are further divided into sub-factors for deeper insights.
+    The OECD measures well-being across several categories, which are further divided into sub-factors for deeper insights.
 Surveys consistently highlight the top five factors for well-being: safety, health, social connections, civic engagement, and work and job quality.
 For OECD data used on this site, most values are measured by a percentage of population within a specific visualized group, whether that be age, sex, vertical inequality, or education level.
 For visualizations where multiple categories are shown, these percentages are averaged.
-For more information about the data used on this site, please see the "Data Sources" section below.</p>
+For more information about the data used on this site, please see the "Data Sources" section below.
   </div>

   <div style="flex: 1;">